Access and Support

 The Film Festival & Screening Programme Fund is for project funding, not core organisational funding.

 However, you can use the funding for core costs that directly relate to your project, such as office rental, overheads, staff training related to the project, staffing, etc. if they happen during the project dates.
-For more information, read the what activity and costs can the fund support? section.

 The budget should cover the entire project period which can include:

-Please note that Screen Scotland funds cannot be used for costs accrued before the funding is agreed.
+Please note that Screen Scotland funds cannot be used for costs accrued before the funding is agreed .
 This is the ‘decision by’ date for your chosen deadline.
 If you have included costs from before this date, you must explain how they are financed.

 As well as all relevant expenditure and income, the application budget and finance plan should include: